Finding a job

-Dutch employers usually request a motivatiebrief (motivation letter) to accompany a CV/resume when applying for a position.
+Employers in the Netherlands usually request a motivatiebrief (motivation letter) to accompany a CV/resume when applying for a position.
 This letter should:

-- detail the work experience, educational background and professional qualities that are relevant to the position as described;
+- Detail the work experience, educational background and professional qualities that are relevant to the position as described;

-- make clear the reason why the applicant want to work at this specific company;
+- Make clear the reason why the applicant want to work at this specific company;

-- point out any extracurricular activities, hobbies and interests;
+- Point out any extracurricular activities, hobbies and interests;

-- be no longer than one A4 page
+- Be no longer than one A4 page

 Before starting a job in the Netherlands, it can be interesting to gain more insight into the Dutch work culture.
 Welcome-to-NL listed all the striking elements about the Dutch workplace culture in this article.